Sexually Transmitted Infections (STIs)

 Remember:

-- Many STDs have no signs and symptoms.
-Sometimes, the symptoms go away but the STD is still present.
+- Many STIs have no signs and symptoms.
+Sometimes, the symptoms go away but the STI is still present.

-- Some people believe that if a blood sample is taken during a visit to the doctor that they are checking for STDs.
+- Some people believe that if a blood sample is taken during a visit to the doctor that they are checking for STIs.
 This may not be true.

-- People should talk to their doctors about being tested for STDs if they are at risk.
+- People should talk to their doctors about being tested for STIs if they are at risk.

-- Testing for STDs may not be done during routine gynecological exams for women.
+- Testing for STIs may not be done during routine gynecological exams for women.

 Transmission